 Ease of use is one of the factors that affect website conversion.
-Whereas traffic demonstrates whether users are interested in a resource, usability shows whether the design is clear.
-Obviously, the quality of a resource isn’t limited to its technical characteristics.
+Whereas traffic demonstrates whether users are interested in a website, usability shows whether the design is clear.
+Obviously, the quality of a website design isn’t limited to its technical characteristics.
 Visitors who understand the design are more willing to place an order or leave their contact details.

-The first impression of a web resource is by 94% formed by its interface while the level of trust depends on the look by 75%.
+The first impression is 94% formed by its interface, while trust depends on the look by 75%.

 The majority of usability mistakes have been studied long ago.
-Nevertheless, there are numerous websites that still ignore basic design demands.
+Nevertheless, numerous websites still ignore basic design demands.
 They often try to explain low sales by external factors and much less often pay attention to the behavior of users on their site.

 What is online store usability about?

 Internet users more and more often buy from smartphones.
 It is no wonder that Google first tested and now fully implemented mobile-first indexing.
-Responsive layout is an extremely crucial factor for web resource ranking.
+Responsive layout is an extremely crucial factor for website usability.

 From the brand development perspective, your website should be easy to remember.
 That’s why you need a unique and appealing design.
 Therefore it’s better to create an individual logo and select a color scheme.
-Many websites don’t take branding seriously even though uniqueness affects their recognizability.
+Unfortunately, many websites don’t take branding seriously, even though uniqueness affects their recognizability.

 Based on the evaluation provided by Roger Pressman in his book “Software Engineering”, $1 invested in UX returns $10 to $100.
 The work with an interface is closely connected with the understanding of loyalty metrics and user retention.
-Emotions users feel when they look at your website is directly linked to their further actions (going to the next page or closing your website).
+When users look at your website, emotions are directly linked to their further actions (going to the next page or closing your website).

 It’s not only about a search bar but also about a convenient and clear menu.

 Tips are also a great solution.
-When a user sees an element for the first time and doesn’t know what to do, a hint may be really helpful.
+A hint maybe really helpful when a user sees an element for the first time and doesn’t know what to do.

-Visitors of online stores don’t like spending a lot of time on search.
-A potential buyer should quickly get to a product page.
-Some experts insist on the three-click rule which states that an optimum website structure must allow you to get anywhere with no more than 3 clicks.
+Visitors of online stores don’t like spending a lot of time on the search.
+Instead, a potential buyer should quickly get to a product page.
+Some experts insist on the three-click rule, which states that an optimum website structure must allow you to get anywhere with no more than 3 clicks.